-Raise your hand if you have spent entire weekends watching episodes of Games of Thrones, Friends or Sacred Games.
+Raise your hand if you have spent entire weekends watching episodes of Games of Thrones, Friends, or Sacred Games.
 Now use your raised hand to pause the ongoing serial and learn the effects of binge watching.
 November 21 is World Television Day.
-It is true that over the years television has changed the way we consume media.
-Transitioning from heavy backed boxes to flat LED screens, television has been an unsung part of our lives.
+Over the years television has indeed changed the way we consume media.
+Transitioning from heavy-backed boxes to flat LED screens, television has been an unsung part of our lives.

 World Television Day is observed to appreciate and acknowledge the phenomena of TV watching.
 However, there are certain matters of concern that need to be addressed.
 The bad effects of television on the health of individuals is what we are directing towards.

 If you like to blow through many episodes of a serial in one sitting, you are a binge-watcher.
 Yes, resorting to TV at the end of a hectic day is an act of self-care.
 It may help you relieve stress, but sitting through marathon sessions of gaping has ill effects on health.
 You may be surprised to know that TV causes you more harm than good in the long run.

 Listed below are a few bad effects of television on people of all ages and walks of life:

 How many times have you woken up in the middle of the night during your viewing spree?
 If you think hard about it, you will notice that your sleep is frequently disturbed at such times.
 One of the adverse effects of binge-watching is its impact on your sleeping quality.

 If you continue to watch several episodes, especially in the evening, you will experience something known as pre-sleep arousal.
 It is a mental stimulation that your mind undergoes while binging.
 It may cause you to feel insomniac, restless, and exhausted.